 - 7.1 Revenue Sharing Contributions will vary.
-Wet's uwet'en First Nation acknowledges that forest and range revenues received by British Columbia fluctuate and that the Revenue Sharing Contributions under this Agreement will vary over time. - 7.2 Revenue Sharing Contributions are accommodation.
-Wet'suwet'en First Nation agrees that the Revenue Sharing Contributions made under this Agreement constitute a contribution towards any accommodation that may be required for any potential adverse impacts of Administrative and/or Operational Decisions, and any forest or range development practices that may be carried out under an Operational Plan, on any Wet'suwet'en First Nation Aboriginal Interests. - 7.3 Where consultation process followed.
-Wet'suwet'en First Nation agrees that if the consultation process set out in this Agreement is followed, British Columbia has consulted, and this will be the process through which British Columbia will identify potential accommodation measures to address the potential adverse impacts of Administrative and/or Operational Decisions, and any forest or range developmentpractices that may be carried out under an Operational Plan, on any Wet'suwet'en First Nation Aboriginal Interests.
+Kwaw-kwaw-Apilt First Nation acknowledges thatforest and range revenues received by British Columbia fluctuate and that the Revenue Sharing Contributions under this Agreement will vary over time. - 7.2 Revenue Sharing Contributions are accommodation.
+Kwaw-kwaw-Apilt First Nation agrees that the Revenue Sharing Contributions made under this Agreement constitute a contribution towards any accommodation that may be required for any potential adverse impacts of Administrative and/or Operational Decisions, and any forest or range development practices that may be carried out under an Operational Plan, on Kwaw-kwaw-Apilt First Nation's Aboriginal Interests. - 7.3 Where consultation process followed.
+Kwaw-kwaw-Apilt First Nation agrees that if the consultation process set out in this Agreement is followed, British Columbia has consulted, and this will be the process through which British Columbia will identify potential accommodation measures to address the potential adverse impacts of Administrative and/or Operational Decisions, and any forest or range development practices that may be carried out under an Operational Plan, on Kwaw-kwaw-Apilt First Nation's Aboriginal Interests.

-ARTICLE 8 - ANNUAL REPORTS and RECORDS
+ARTICLE 8 - ANNUAL REPORTS AND RECORDS

 - 8.1 Annual Report.
-Within 90 days of the end of each BC Fiscal Year, Wet'suwet'en First Nation will prepare an annual report, substantially in the form set out in Appendix E, identifying all expenditures made from the Payment Account since the date of the last such report or in the case of the first such report, since the Effective Date, and confirming that, aside from reasonable administrative expenses, all such expenditures were made in furtherance of the purposes and objectives referred to in section 2.1. - 8.2 Publication.
-Wet'suwet'en First Nation will publish the annual report referred to in section 8.1 in a manner that can reasonably be expected to bring the information to the attention of Wet'suwet'en First Nation's communities and the public within 90 days of the end of each BC Fiscal Year. - 8.3 Continuing Obligations.
-Notwithstanding the termination or expiry of this Agreement, the provisions of this Article 8 will continue to apply for 120 days after Wet'suwet'en First Nation receives the final Revenue Sharing Contribution from British Columbia.
+Within 90 days of the end of each BC Fiscal Year, Kwaw-kwaw-Apilt First Nationwill prepare an annual report, substantially in the form set out in Appendix E, identifying all expenditures made from the Payment Account since the date of the last such report or in the case of the first such report, since the Effective Date, and confirming that, aside from reasonable administrative expenses, all such expenditures were made in furtherance of the purposes and objectives referred to in section 2.1. - 8.2 Publication.
+Kwaw-kwaw-Apilt First Nation will publish the annual report referred to in section 8.1 in a manner that can reasonably be expected to bring the information to the attention of Kwaw-kwaw-Apilt First Nation's communities and the public within 90 days of the endof each BC Fiscal Year. - 8.3 Continuing Obligations.
+Notwithstanding the termination or expiry of this Agreement, the provisions of this Article 8 will continue to apply for 90 days after Kwaw-kwaw-Apilt First Nation receives the final Revenue Sharing Contribution from BritishColumbia.